“People with clear, written goals, accomplish far more in a shorter period of time than people without them could ever imagine.”

 Great question!
 If I don’t achieve my goals for that quarter, I don’t beat myself up over it.
 The most common reason I don’t achieve a certain goal is because something came up that wasn’t expected that took priority over the previous goal.

-Sometimes the goals are just really bad ideas and I don’t realize that until I start working on them.
-I’m trying to get better at that, but the occasional bad idea sneaks in.
+Sometimes, though, the goals I don’t achieve are just really bad ideas, and I don’t realize that until I start working on them.
+I’m trying to get better at that, but the occasional bad idea still sneaks in.

 As a reminder, I revisit these goals every quarter and make changes accordingly.
 Revisiting these goals is what has been huge for me.